 Effective leadership can only happen through effective delegation of responsibilities.
 It is important to understand that no one can do everything.
 Even Batman had Robin to help him.
-Managers and entrepreneurs who let go of ‘I’ and work towards ‘We’ get benefitted both in the short and long run.
-Like an octopus, employees should be considered as their other arms that are there to help them achieve a common goal.
+Managers and entrepreneurs who let go of ‘I’ and work towards ‘We’ benefit both in the short and long run.
+Like an octopus, employees have their other arms that are there to help them achieve a common goal.

-Delegating is a key skill that managers are expected to possess for effective management of an organization.
-Routing work does not indicate incompetency in any way.
-It is done to provide time to focus on tasks that are more productive and are of higher value.
-Managers can learn the art of channelizing their work by using some of the following guidelines:
+Delegating is a key skill that managers should possess for the effective management of an organization.
+Routing work does not indicate incompetency in any way.; it provides time to focus on tasks that are more productive and are of higher value.

-Provide Resources – Allocating resources to colleagues beforehand not only saves time and energy but also ensures smooth functioning of task.
+- Provide Resources – Allocating resources to colleagues beforehand not only saves time and energy but also ensures the smooth functioning of tasks.

-Be the Resource – It is important not to alienate yourself once the task is delegated.
-Keeping a track on the progress, suggesting ways to improvise and giving timely feedback prepares you for consequences or any unpleasant surprises in the end.
+- Be the Resource – It is important not to alienate yourself once the task is delegated.
+Keeping a track of the progress, suggesting ways to improvise, and giving timely feedback prepare you for consequences or any unpleasant surprises in the end.

-Trust and Show Confidence in your Employees– Empowering employees to take certain decisions and assigning new tasks that provides them an opportunity to hone their skills, keeps them engaged and motivates them to work towards perfection.
-Exhibiting trust and providing positive feedback boosts the confidence and moral of the employees.
+- Trust and Show Confidence in your Employees– Empowering employees to take certain decisions and assigning new tasks that provide them an opportunity to hone their skills, keep them engaged, and motivate them to work towards perfection.
+Furthermore, exhibiting trust and providing positive feedback boosts the confidence and morale of the employees.

-What should you delegate– Knowing the abilities and skills of your employees and planning delegation of work in accordance to their capabilities often reaps good results.
-Refrain from delegating matters that are confidential or the ones that can question your capability..
+- What should you delegate– Knowing the abilities and skills of your employees and planning delegation of work in accordance with their capabilities often reaps good results.
+Refrain from delegating matters that are confidential or the ones that can question your capability.

 Remember!
-Managers who consider delegation equivalent to investment in people, team and organization demonstrate greater confidence in himself and are able to generate tangible benefits for everyone.
+Managers who consider delegation equivalent to investment in people, teams, and organizations demonstrate greater confidence in themselves and are able to generate tangible benefits for everyone.